Legal Resources for Washington Small Business Owners During the COVID-19 Pandemic

 - Yes, if your business has an internal paid leave policy.

-- Yes, under federal law and for up to 12 weeks, and at reduced wages and after 14 days of absence, if the employee:
+- Yes, under federal law and for up to 12 weeks, with a max of $200/day and $10,000 in the aggregate, and at reduced wages and after 14 days of absence, if the employee:

 - has been exposed to COVID-19 and is ordered to self-quarantine and cannot perform job duties; or